splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 Complete these tasks to get started with Incident Intelligence:

 #.
-To begin using Incident Intelligence you need to ingest alerts in Incident Intelligence.
+Ingest alerts in Incident Intelligence.
 See :ref:`ii-ingest-alerts`.
 #.
-Next, you need to create services to organize your alerts and incidents based on the impacted environmental component.
+Create services to organize your alerts and incidents based on the impacted environmental component.
 See :ref:`ii-create-configure-services`.
 #.
-Next, use alert routing to associate alerts with a service.
+Configure the alert routing within the service to associate alerts with a service.
 See :ref:`ii-configure-alert-routing`.
 #.
-After you configure which alerts are routed to your service, use alert grouping to manage which alerts create an incident and how alerts are grouped into incidents.
+Configure alert grouping within the service to manage which alerts create an incident and how alerts are grouped into incidents.
 See :ref:`ii-configure-alert-grouping`.
 #.
-After you manage which alerts create an incident and how alerts are grouped into incidents, use incident workflows to determine who is notified when a new incident is triggered.
+Configure the incident workflow within the service to determine who is notified when a new incident is triggered.
 See :ref:`ii-configure-incident-workflows`.
 #.
-You can use on-call schedules as a step in your incident workflow.
-See :ref:`ii-create-manage-on-call-schedules` for steps to create an on-call schedule.
+Create an on-call schedules and add them as a step in your incident workflows.
+See :ref:`ii-create-manage-on-call-schedules`.

 This completes the setup for Incident Intelligence and you are ready to begin responding to incidents.
 See :ref:`ii-respond-manage-incidents`.